clojurebridgefi/clojurebridge22-materials/clojurebridge/doc/install-from-usb.md

 ## Install Java

 1. Open Spotlight (command + space), search for Terminal and open it
 2. Write `java -version` command and press enter.
-If you see ` version "1.8.0_xxxx"`, go to **9**.
-Otherwise continue.
+If you see ` version "1.8.0_xxxx"`, you should be okay and you can continue to next section, installing Visual Studio Code.
+Otherwise continue to **3**.
-3. .--.,
+3. Find the folder you unzipped, and doubleclick the "jdk-8u341-macosx-x64.dmg" -file.
-Doubleclick on java......dmg, continue the installation per instructions
+4. Doubleclick on "JDK 8 Update 341.pkg", and continue the installation per instructions.

 ## Install Visual Studio Code

-4. Open the vscode-folder and click the Visual Studio Code.app.
-If the computer asks for access rights, say "Ok"
+1. Open the vscode-folder and click the Visual Studio Code.app.
+If the computer asks for access rights, say it's okay to open.
-5. Drag Visual Studio Code.app to Applications ????
-6. Open Spotlight (command + space), search for Visual Studio Code.app and open it
-7. Click Open in the dialogue that shows a warning that the application is downloaded from the Internet
+2. If you get a popup warning that the application is downloaded from the Internet, confirm "Open".
-8. Continue with **vscode Instructions**, found from the left.
+3. Continue with **vscode instructions**.

 # Windows